cameraui/sdk/python/docs/plugin-guide.md

     camera.logger.log("attached")
 ```

-## 8. Inter-plugin communication
+## 8. Consuming sensors from other plugins

-The cleanest way for one plugin to react to another's sensors is `camera.onSensorProperty(sensor_type, property, callback)`.
-It auto-subscribes when a sensor of the requested type appears (now or later), unsubscribes when it goes away, and tears down everything when you dispose the returned handle.
-The callback receives `(value, timestamp_ms, sensor)`.
-This is the pattern Hub plugins (HomeKit, automations) use.
+Bridge plugins (HomeKit, MQTT, automations) don't look at cameras to find sensors — they receive a **consumable view**: every sensor whose type is listed in `contract["consumes"]` and that the user exported.
+The host delivers it through three optional `BasePlugin` hooks:

+- `configureSensors(sensors)` — once at startup with the view known at that point.
+- `onSensorAdded(sensor)` — a sensor entered the view at runtime: it was created, became exposed, or its type became consumable.
+- `onSensorReleased(sensorId)` — a sensor permanently left the view: deleted or unexposed.
+Plugin connectivity does NOT fire this; watch `sensor.onConnectedChanged` for that.

+Each sensor arrives as a `SensorLike`: a read-only view with `type`, `displayName`, `connected`, `assignedCameraIds`, `assignmentLocked`, plus `getValue()` / `getValues()` and the observables `onPropertyChanged`, `onConnectedChanged`, `onAssignmentChanged`.
+Consumers decide rendering purely from that data — e.g. a light with `assignmentLocked` is camera hardware, an unassigned contact sensor is a standalone device.

-A complete Hub consumer that listens to motion AND doorbell on every assigned camera:
+A complete Hub consumer that reacts to motion state and connectivity:

 ```python
 from typing import Any